Everything You Need to Know About Ocean Shipping

 Flexibility

-Container shipping is a flexible mode of transportation as containers can easily be transferred from ships to trucks or trains, making it possible to transport goods to remote locations.
+Container shipping is a flexible mode of transportation.
+Containers can easily be transferred from ships to trucks or trains, making it possible to transport goods to remote locations.

 Challenges